yerga-star/yerga-star/README.md

 - 🌐 **APIs:** SOAP and REST
 - 🖥️ **Server Administration:** Windows and Linux
 - 🔄 **Other:** Website rebuilds, system administration, Active Directory
+-  **Node.js and Express:** Experienced in building server-side applications using Node.js and Express.

 ## Experience

-- Developed and maintained web applications using React and Next.js.
-- Integrated APIs for seamless data exchange between systems.
-- Managed server infrastructure, ensuring high availability and security.
-- Rebuilt websites to improve performance and user experience.

-## Get in Touch

-- LinkedIn: linkedin.com/in/yerga-dagnaw
-- Portfolio:
-- Email: yerga968@gmail.com
-- ## Experience

 ### Bank of Abyssinia
 *Software Developer & System Administrator*
-*Nov 2021*
+*Nov 2021 - present*

 - Developed and maintained internal systems for the bank.
 - Integrated external services with internal systems via API integration.